 Internal Dispute Resolution

 Angas Securities provides a toll-free telephone facility for its retail clients.
-The toll–-free number is 1800 010 800.
-This can be availed of by clients who have complaints arising from their dealings with the Company.
+Clients who have complaints arising from their dealings with the Company may phone 1800 010 800.

-Should a complaint not be capable of resolution by the designated manager within 5 days (or earlier as the case may be), then the matter will be referred to the National Compliance Manager (the NCO).
-The NCO will endeavour to resolve the matter with a written response to the client within 14 days of the matter being referred to the NCO.
-The NCO may contact the client by phone or mail in order to obtain further information. .
+Should a complaint not be capable of resolution by the designated manager within 5 days (or earlier as the case may be), then the matter will be referred to the Compliance Office (the CO).
+The CO will endeavour to resolve the matter with a written response to the client within 14 days of the matter being referred to the CO.
+The CO may contact the client by phone, letter or email in order to obtain further information. .

-External Dispute Resolution - Credit and Investment Ombudsman
+External Dispute Resolution - Australian Financial Complaints Authority

-A client may refer an unresolved complaint to the Credit and Investments Ombudsman (CIO).
-Angas Securities is a member of CIO – Membership No. 411743.
-For further details go to www.cio.org,au.
+A client may refer an unresolved complaint to the Australian Financial Complaints Authority (AFCA).
+Angas Securities is a member of AFCA – Membership No. 411743.
+For further details go to www.afca.org.au.

-In summary, CIO deals with client complaints by:-
+In summary, AFCA deals with client complaints by:-

 - providing consumers with a free, accessible alternative to legal proceedings for the resolution of their complaints against its members;